JTOne123/web4-agent-protocol/docs/Implementation_POC.md

 ## 1. POC: `test-web4-mcp-client`

-A simple client demonstrating how to interact with a Web4 MCP-enabled server.
+A simple client demonstrating how to discover and interact with a Web4 MCP-enabled server.
+A practical initial implementation could be a browser extension.
+This extension would detect if a visited website exposes a definition file and, if so, provide an interface to initiate interaction.
+This approach allows for immediate utility while waiting for broader adoption by search engines and chatbots.

 ### Features:

-- **Definition File Support:** Parses a `mcp.api.definition.json` file to understand available API endpoints, authentication requirements, and pricing.
+- **Definition File Support:** Parses a `mcp-api-definition` file to understand available API endpoints, authentication requirements, and pricing.
 - **Authentication:** Handles authentication flows (e.g., obtaining and using JWTs) to access protected endpoints.
 - **On-Chain Payments:** Integrates with a wallet to sign and send on-chain payment transactions as required by the API before making the actual API call.